hoodiehq/hoodie-account-client/README.md

 [![devDependency Status](https://david-dm.org/hoodiehq/hoodie-account-client/dev-status.svg)](https://david-dm.org/hoodiehq/hoodie-account-client#info=devDependencies)

 `hoodie-account-client` is a JavaScript client for the [Account JSON API](http://docs.accountjsonapi.apiary.io).
-It persists session information in localStorage and provides front-end friendly APIs for things like creating a user account, confirming, resetting a password, changing profile information, or closing the account.
+It persists session information in localStorage (or your own store API) and provides front-end friendly APIs for things like creating a user account, confirming, resetting a password, changing profile information, or closing the account.

 There is also an [admin-specific account client](admin)